Remod-org/LootProtect/README.md

   - `BShareIncludeLights` -- Include lighting fixtures when giving access with bshare/bunshare.
   - `BShareIncludeElectrical` -- Include electric switches, etc.,  when giving access with bshare/bunshare.
   - `TCAuthedUserAccess` -- Player authed to local TC gets access
+  - `useHammerForShareStatus` -- Hitting an object with a hammer will display share status.
+  - `respondToActivationHooks` -- Enable/disable if EnableMe/DisableMe hooks are called.
+  - `allowLootingInPVPAreas` -- If in a NextGenPVE PVP (damage allowed) zone, allow looting.
+  - `allowLootingOfflineOwner` -- If true, and protectedDays == 0, any item owned by an offline player can be looted.

 #### Rules
   This is a simple list of prefab names and whether or not they will be protected.
 Several defaults are included to work with standard storage boxes, furnaces, campfire, etc.